Netflix vs Amazon Prime Video: Which is the Better Streaming Service?

 Amazon’s Prime Video service is also as ubiquitous.
 Paired with Amazon’s Firestick it is the perfect duo and thanks to updates users can now stream with the Chromecast as well.

 For streaming services, you can enjoy both on just about any device.

 Netflix vs Amazon Prime Video: Content

-Over on Amazon Prime you have Bosch, The Man in the High Castle, Transparent, Mr Robot, Hand of God, American Gods, Sneaky Pete and The Grand Tour.
-If you have a particular show in mind, that will inevitably push you towards a particular service (which can also be a source of annoyance, especially when you spread that over other platform-exclusive titles on NOW TV like Game of Thrones or Twin Peaks).
+Over on Amazon Prime, you have Bosch, The Man in the High Castle, Transparent, Mr. Robot, Hand of God, American Gods, Sneaky Pete, and more.
+If you have a particular show in mind, that will inevitably push you towards a particular service (which can also be a source of annoyance).

-When it comes to films, Netflix boasts an ever-revolving catalogue of cult classics, relatively new movies and some exclusive indie films.
-Amazon Prime Video also offers up a similar catalogue but it’s arguably more focused on TV shows than films and its movie catalogue isn’t as extensive.
+When it comes to films, Netflix boasts an ever-evolving catalog of cult classics, relatively new movies, and some exclusive indie films.
+Amazon Prime Video also offers up a similar catalog but it’s arguably more focused on TV shows than films and its movie catalog isn’t as extensive.
 It’s worth noting that Prime Video also requires you to pay to watch some films despite having a Prime membership.

 The total number of TV shows and films available on both services continuously changes as the content is added or removed.